NativeScript/nativescript-cli/extending-cli.md

 Extending the CLI
 =================

-NativeScript CLI allows you to extend its behavior and customize it for your project.
+NativeScript CLI allows you to extend its behavior and customize it according to your needs.
-When the CLI executes a particular command (for example `tns build`) it checks whether you have added such extending hooks and executes them.
+Each time the CLI executes a particular command (for example `tns build`) it checks whether you have added any extending hooks and executes them.
 Additionally, plugins can use these hooks to control the compilation of the program.

 What are the hooks
 ==================

-The hooks are any executable code, Node.js script or a directory placed under the `hooks` subdirectory of your project.
+Hooks can be executable code, Node.js script, or even a directory containing other files.
+To be executed however, the hooks must be placed under the `hooks` subdirectory of your project.
-The hook name must follow a strict scheme.
-The name describes:
+The hook name must follow a strict scheme, describing:

  - the action being hooked
  - whether the user code must be called before or after the action